The City Law School's research ranges from doctrinal to socio-legal, across a broad subject matter.

-- The email confirmation of sponsorship from a City Law School academic in PDF format.
+- The email confirmation of mentorship from a City Law School academic in PDF format (if available).

-The reference letters and the sponsorship confirmation can alternatively be sent to the Programme Director by email from the academic or professional email account of the referee or sponsor.
+The reference letters and the mentorship confirmation can alternatively be sent to the Programme Director by email from the academic or professional email account of the referee or mentor.

 The fee is £500 for Visiting Scholars and £250 for Visiting Fellows.
 Fees are payable at the start of the visit.